sdmlua/CIROH-DEVCON-2025/README.md

 7. Visualization of SRCs for any reach within a HUC-8 boundary
 8. Comparison of USGS and NWMv3.0 retrospective discharge data.
 9. Ability to subset from the HUC-8 scale FIMs based on user-defined polygons or coordinates.
-10. Inclusion of daily discharge from the Group on Earth Observations Global Water Sustainability (GeoGLOWS) for FIM generation.
-11. Automatic FIM generation using USGS discharge data.
+10. Automatic FIM generation using USGS discharge data.

 [For more information, refer to the original GitHub page of FIMserv](https://github.com/sdmlua/FIMserv)

 # Installation (*for macOS/Windows)
 1) Install Anaconda
 2) Right-click on the shared CIROH-DEVCON folder and select ‘New Terminal at Folder’ (or use **Anaconda Prompt** on Windows)
-3) conda create --name cirohdevcon python==3.10
+3) Crete a virtual enviroment from the terminal: * conda create --name cirohdevcon python==3.10
-4) conda activate cirohdevcon
+4) Activate the virtual enviroment : *conda activate cirohdevcon*
-5) pip install fimserve
+5) Install the package from terminal : *pip install fimserve*
-6) pip install jupyter notebook
+6) Install the notebook : *pip install jupyter notebook*
 7) Launch Jupyter Notebook and upload **Fimserve.ipynb** (* Alternatively, you can install `fimserve` after launching the notebook)